-Our patients arrive from the emergency room, Tyks intensive care unit, coronary care unit and other wards of the hospital district.
+Our patients arrive from the emergency room, Tyks intensive care unit and other wards of the hospital district.

 The average period of treatment is 3 days.
 Some patients only require short-term treatment and monitoring, and some patients are transferred after stabilising to other internal medicine wards, regional hospitals and health centres.

 The treatment is carried out in co-operation with other specialties.

 The daily bed charge, clinic fee or continuing treatment fee is collected from our treatment.
 See

 Mon to Sun: 1 pm to 6:30 pm.
 We wish for short visits to the intensive monitoring rooms of no more than 2 visitors at a time.